caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 **Affinity Diagrams**

 1. **What it is:**
+Imagine that your team just completed 20 user interviews.
+During the interviews, you received a lot of feedback and user research data.
+The question now is, *How do you make sense of all that data?*

+- The first step in making sense of the chaos of a ton of data is to organize it.
+That's where affinity diagrams come in.

+- An **affinity diagram** is a tool for gathering large amounts of data and organizing them into groupings based on their natural relationships.

 - The affinity diagram organizes a large number of ideas into their natural relationships.
-It is the organized output from a brainstorming session.
 - Design teams use affinity diagrams to process, sort, and identify insights in data.

 2. **When it is used:**